 Western Regional Military Survivor Seminar and Good Grief Camp

-Health Guidelines for the Seminar: In accordance with the most current information available, as of May 1, 2022, TAPS is lifting the requirement to provide proof of full vaccination to attend in-person events.
-We will continue to monitor COVID variants and we may adjust protocols to ensure safe and healthy gatherings.
-These adjustments could once again include requiring proof of full vaccination and/or a negative COVID test.
+Health Guidelines for the Seminar: In accordance with the most current information available, TAPS will continue to monitor COVID variants and we may adjust protocols to ensure safe and healthy gatherings.
+We will require negative, onsite testing at no cost to attendees.

 For Adults: TAPS Seminars